 - 1. Ensure you are aware of the emergency evacuation procedure and location of the muster point. - 2.
 Ensure that all electrical cords are in good condition and are not overloaded. - 3.
 Ensure that computer monitors are adjusted to correct height and kept clean. - 4.
 Ensure fans/space heaters are used to manufacturer specifications.
 They shall also be equipped with a tip over switch that turns the heater off if this occurs. - 5.
-Ensure all walking paths are kept clear and not cluttered. - 6.
-Ensure that filing cabinet drawer is closed when not in use. - 7.
-Fill bottom drawer of filing cabinets first when using new cabinets. - 8.
-Ensure proper type of fire extinguisher is available. - 9.
-When transporting materials of a heavy nature ensure that handcarts and trolleys are used properly. - 10.
+Ensure that filing cabinet drawer is closed when not in use. - 6.
+Fill bottom drawer of filing cabinets first when using new cabinets. - 7.
+Ensure proper type of fire extinguisher is available. - 8.
+When transporting materials of a heavy nature ensure that handcarts and trolleys are used properly. - 9.
 Operate microwave per manufacturer's specifications.
-All plastic containers shall be placed on a plate when heating food in the microwave. - 11.
-Use oven mitts when removing heated items from the stove, oven or microwave. - 12.
-Ensure coffee makers are used per manufacturer specifications. - 13.
-Ensure photocopier is maintained per manufacturers' specifications. - 14.
-Ensure chairs are in good repair. - 15.
-Ensure rugs are kept clean and in good repair free of tripping hazard. - 16.
-Ensure paper cutter blade is placed in closed lock position. - 17.
-Ensure all loose clothing is tied back when using paper shredder. - 18.
-Ladders are available for use at request.
-For any high reach areas consult the safety department prior to starting work. - 19.
+All plastic containers shall be placed on a plate when heating food in the microwave. - 10.
+Use oven mitts when removing heated items from the stove, oven, or microwave. - 11.
+Ensure coffee makers are used per manufacturer specifications. - 12.
+Ensure photocopier is maintained per manufacturers' specifications. - 13.
+Ensure paper cutter blade is placed in closed lock position. - 14.
 Ensure main traffic areas are free and clear of obstruction (i.e. bags, boxes, misc. items, etc.).